-- Do not operate the PC while the equipment is in operation.
-Doing so may cause an error in the equipment. - Press the Main Power Switch that is located under the Handle frame to turn on 1. the equipment.
+- Do not place the patient close to the equipment when it is being turned on.
+Doing so may cause physical injury to the patient and damage to the equipment. - Do not operate the PC while the equipment is in operation.
+Doing so may cause an error in the equipment. - Press the Main Power Switch that is located under the Handle frame to turn on the equipment.